 WATCH ON BBC SELECT: THE RITUAL DROP

-Each week, BBC Select brings you a curated collection of three thought-provoking programmes and an exclusive Take on a subject that touches us all.
+Every other week, BBC Select brings you a curated collection of three thought-provoking programmes and an exclusive Take on a subject that touches us all.
 We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 This week’s Drop examines rituals and the part they play in modern life with an exclusive take from author and activist Padma Lakshmi.
 A travelling non-believer becomes a 21st century pilgrim discovering the devotional routes of Europe and the Middle East in Pilgrimage with Simon Reeves, national treasure Grayson Perry finds diverse ways to mark the landmark moments in our lives in Rites of Passage and globetrotting gastronome Stefan Gates sates both his appetite and his curiosity at ritual-laden festivals around the world in Feasts.